tedwin007/Boilerplate-playground/README.md

 [WIP]
-# Generate & Configure full Feature, with one line
+# Generate a domain feature, with one line
-*deps: a valid swagger.json file
+* deps: a valid swagger.json file

 ####CMD: